 Petitions for 3.6% pay raise for 2020 & 12 weeks of Paid Family Leave delivered this morning to Congresswoman Lori Trahan’s Lowell office & met with Sara Khun Leng, Director of Constituents Services.
 Our heartfelt thanks to the hundreds of federal workers at ANSC for engaging in this great event!

-Chapter 68 Legislative Leader discusss the importance of federal workers with Congressman Chris Pappas at a quarterly forum held @ NHDP HQ Concord.
+Chapter 68 (IRS) & 288 (FDA) Legislative Leaders discusss the importance of federal workers with Congressman Chris Pappas and Congresswoman Annie Kuster at a quarterly forum.

 Spent the morning with Senator Jeanne Shaheen’s newly appointed Legislative Director, Michelle Cota talking about pay raise and paid family leave.
 She’s extremely supportive of both bills.